Llanymynech

 Llanymynech is a village and former civil parish straddling the border between Powys, Wales, and Shropshire, England, about 9 mi north of the Welsh town of Welshpool.
 The name is Welsh for "Llan of the Monks".
 The village is on the banks of the River Vyrnwy, and the Montgomery Canal passes through it.

 The border runs for the most part along the frontages of the buildings on the east (English) side of the village's main street, with the eastern half of the village in England and the western half in Wales.
 The Church of England parish church of St Agatha lies just in England, although the entire village lies in the same ecclesiastical parish.
 The border also passed right through the now closed Lion pub, which had two bars in Shropshire and one in Montgomeryshire.
 At one time Welsh counties were referred to as "wet" or "dry" depending on whether people could drink in pubs on Sundays.
 When Montgomeryshire was dry it was legal to drink on Sundays in the two English bars of the Lion but not the Welsh bar.
 Two of the remaining open pubs in the village are entirely in England and the third is entirely in Wales.

 Just to the north of the village is Pant.
 Further north is the English market town of Oswestry.
-The community of Llanymynech and Pant had a population of 1,675 as of the 2011 census.
+The civil parish of Llanymynech and Pant had a population of 1,675 as of the 2011 census.